Skip to main content

 Complex Wills

-Attorneys often are retained when a will may be contested.
-For example, plan for a legal fight if you plan to disinherit a spouse or child, to the extent allowed under your state's law.
-You'll want to be doubly sure your will is legally sound.
+People often choose to retain a lawyer when a will may be contested.
+For example, plan for a legal fight if you plan to disinherit a spouse or child, to the extent allowed under your state’s law.
+You’ll want to be doubly sure your will is legally sound.
 Your will must be able to withstand any legal attack.

 While a simple will is fairly straightforward, estate planning can get complicated quickly.
-The Estate and Probate Law Glossary provides definitions to help you understand estate planning and probate terminology.
+FindLaw’s Estate Planning: Fundamentals and Terminology provides definitions to help you understand estate planning and probate terminology.

 Related Practice Areas